 How to book access tickets, in 5 steps:

 - Head to the website of your chosen venue and navigate to the Access page.
 This can often be found under ‘Your Visit’ or you can search directly using ‘disability’ or ‘access’ as the keyword.
-Here, there should be a process for booking access tickets: often, this is a phone number to call to proceed with booking.
-For those with conditions that make using the phone difficult, there should also be textphone or email alternatives available.
+There you should find a process for booking access tickets: often, this is a phone number to call to proceed with booking.
+For those with disabilities that make using the phone difficult, there should also be textphone or email alternatives available.
 In my experience, although talking on the phone can sometimes be draining on my symptoms or energy levels, it tends to be the most efficient way of booking and ensuring your needs are met.
 Some venues may require you to complete a form or send medical evidence to the theatre, confirming your disability, before you can proceed with booking access tickets.
 I’m not a fan of this approach, especially given the extra admin and the implication that somebody else will assess whether or not you’re eligible for the adjustments you’re entitled to.
 However, at least you usually only have to complete this once before you’re on the theatre’s system for good, rather than having to do it each time you want to book tickets.

 A few examples you could enquire about…

 - When you have a physical or mental illness, visiting a new place can feel daunting and overwhelming.
 In some cases, it may be possible to arrange a visit to the theatre prior to the performance you’ve booked, to familiarise yourself with the environment at a quieter time.
-Sheffield Theatres are particularly good in this area: they even have a booklet full of in-depth information and descriptions of the surrounding to help people prepare for their visit, available upon request.
+Sheffield Theatres are particularly good in this area: they even have a booklet full of in-depth information and descriptions of the surroundings to help people prepare for their visit, available upon request.

 With that final point in mind, I’d love to know: what adjustments help you visit the theatre?
 Is there anything that currently holds you back?